rvbug/NLP/transformers/README.md

 Now calculate the similarity of each words with others and then if you are interested in "Bank", "money", "river", then see the weights created as below:

 <img width="474" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/c086fdee-bf4d-45ae-a777-b5064d76e1a0">

-Instead of encoding the input sequence into a single fixed context vector, is it possible to build a context vector for each output time step?

-Most simplified version of the attention is as shown below.
+Another simplified version of the attention is  shown below.
 Typically, the input will be tokenized and run through embedding layer helping to understand context of words.
 The output of the emebedding is now multiplied with a some weighing factor to generate output which has lot more context.
 <br>